strisys/web-application-quickstart-node/README.md

 ### To Run

 On Windows, run the following commands after cloning this repository.
 Because this is a mono repo, the packages will have to be set up separately.
+The [`install.ps1`](./src/server/src/install.ps1) under [`/src/server/src`](./src/server/src) will run `npm install` for all projects or you can run manually as follows.

 1. `cd web-application-quickstart-node\src\model\core\src`
 2. `npm install`